 Pooling Factor Calculation Guidance and Worksheet

-The Pooling Factor Calculation Worksheet is designed to assist States and Territories that pool Child Care and Development Fund (CCDF) dollars with other Federal and State funds with calculating an accurate pooling factor.
+The Pooling Factor Calculation Worksheet (XLS) is designed to assist States and Territories that pool Child Care and Development Fund (CCDF) dollars with other Federal and State funds with calculating an accurate pooling factor.

 The pooling factor takes only direct service costs into account.
 The pooling factor for a given Federal fiscal year is defined as the proportion (percent) of all direct service costs for the families and children reported on the ACF-801 and the ACF-800 in that fiscal year that are paid for with CCDF funds (CCDF direct service costs ÷ All direct service costs).

 For the purposes of calculating the pooling factor, the appropriation year is not relevant.
 Thus, if funds appropriated in FFY 2015, FFY 2016, and FFY 2017 were used to pay for child care services for families and children reported on the ACF-801 and ACF-800 in FFY 2017, all these funds would be included in the calculation of the pooling factor.
 Funds used for quality improvement, administration, or non-direct services (e.g., eligibility determination, computerized information systems, etc.) should not be included in the calculation.